 - 1. Keep Members informed of all important information regarding Member Benefits. - 2.
-One month prior to each membership expiration date: - a.
+One month prior to the end of the fiscal year: - a.
 Mail Renewal Discount Reminder including; - b.
 Renewal reminder with discount amount - c.
 Last date to get discount - d.
-Membership Renewal Application - e.
-Addressed Envelope for returning payment and application
+Include link to the membership Renewal page on the website